Most frequently asked electric car (EV) questions

 Should I charge my electric car every night?

-Electric cars should be kept at around 20%-80% full when it comes to battery charge.
+Electric cars should be kept 20%-80% charged.
 In most cases, this won’t require an overnight top up, and certainly not one every night.
 Check your manufacturer’s guide to see how fast your car/wallbox can charge.
-You don’t want to end up wasting electricity by charging your car for longer than needed.

 Are electric cars good for society?

 Another issue at present may be the lack of public charging points in your area, a significant concern if you are unable to install a wallbox at home.
-There are plans to massively improve this situation by the time 2030 arrives, but until then, you may find yourself having to battle off other local EV owners to charge your own at the single public chargepoint near you.
+Charging points are being rolled out nationwide in anticipation of 2035, but until then, you may find yourself having to battle off other local EV owners to charge your own at the few public charge points near you, if you visit at a peak time?

 Electric cars — the ultimate guide